admantium-sg/rp2040-pico-shift-register-74HC595/README.md

-# rp2040 Shift Register 74HC595 Library
+# Raspberry Pico Shift Register 74HC595 Library

 C Library for working with the 74HC595 shift register.